Anbo-WU/BookSharing/README.md

 4. Tap the file to install

 💡 You can also use [Android Emulator](https://developer.android.com/studio/run/emulator) to test it on your PC/Mac.

+#### ❗You can use these accounts and passwords to login:
+- Username: comp6442@anu.edu.au
+- Password: comp6442
+<br>Or,<br>
+- Username: comp2100@anu.edu.au
+- Password: comp2100

 ## 🛠️ Local Setup & Run Instructions